sharmasaransh/programming/README.md

 # programming
-a collection of the programs made during the journey of learning how to code in various languages
+A collection of the programs made during the journey of learning how to code in various languages.